RuxiC/Matrix_Project_Snake_Game/README.md

   **4. Upon game ending** - Display relevant game info: score, time, lives left etc. Must inform player if he/she beat the highscore.
 This menu should only be closed by the player, pressing a button.

   <h2>Game requirements</h2>
-    – Minimal components: an LCD, a joystick, a buzzer and the led matrix.
+    – Minimal components: an LCD, a joystick, a buzzer and the led matrix;

     – You must add basic sounds to the game (when ”eating” food, when dying, when finishing the level etc).
-Extra: add theme songs.
+Extra: add theme songs;

-    – It must be intuitive and fun to play.
+    – It must be intuitive and fun to play;

-    – It must make sense in the current setup
+    – It must make sense in the current setup;

-    - It can be a classic snake game, basically where the length of the snake increases in time.
+    - It can be a classic snake game, basically where the length of the snake increases in time;

     – The ”food” should blink, so as to separate it from the rest of the snake.
 </details>